Evanlai8/babylonPlayground/README.md

 - [ ] 1. avatar actions
 - [ ] 2. do some task
 - [ ] 3. get reward when finish tasks
-- [ ] 4. open the door to the high level room (teleportor)
+- [ ] 4. open the door to the high level room (teleporter)
-- [ ] 5. go to another room through the teleportor
+- [ ] 5. go to another room through the teleporter

 ### Room2 - Character